Strength in Numbers: Robust Mechanisms for Public Goods with Many Agents: Introduction

-which chooses to provide the public good whenever the sum of valuations exceeds the total expected surplus $n \mu$ adjusted by the term $\alpha_n$.
+Under this decision rule, the public good is provided whenever the sum of valuations exceeds the total expected surplus $n \mu$ adjusted by the term $\alpha_n$.
 The transfer payments are given by the usual revenue equivalence result such that the incentive constraints are satisfied.
-This simple mechanism is informationally robust for two reasons: First, the adjustment term $\alpha_n$ only depends on the population size $n$, and $\alpha_n \rightarrow -\infty$.
-Second, the only information required about the distribution $F$ is its first moment $\mu$.
-In particular, this AMT mechanism is more informationally robust than the second-best mechanism studied by \cite{guth1986private}, whose construction relies on the virtual valuation: $\psi(V_i) \equiv V_i - (1-F(V_i))/f(V_i)$.

-The adjustment term $\alpha_n$ plays an essential role in characterizing the trade-off between budget balance and efficiency.
-In particular, efficiency requires $\alpha_n$ to decrease rapidly while budget balance, on the other hand, requires $\alpha_n$ to decrease slowly.
+The adjustment term $\alpha_n$ is a sequence of constants that goes to negative infinity.
+It characterizes the rate of decrease for the pivotal probability, which in turn determines the trade-off between budget balance and efficiency.